JenniLoboV/riemannian_stats/docs/source/riemannian_analysis.rst

 Module Documentation
 ---------------------
-For detailed information on the `RiemannianUMAPAnalysis` module, refer to the module's API documentation:
+For detailed information on the `RiemannianAnalysis` module, refer to the module's API documentation:

-.. automodule:: riemannian_stats.riemannian_umap_analysis
+.. automodule:: riemannian_stats.riemannian_analysis
    :members:
    :show-inheritance:
    :undoc-members: